tarique1011/navigator-react-native-app/README.md

-# navigator-react-native-app

-A Simple Authentication Application to understand the concepts of React Navigation and Reudux.
+# Application for Pizza Order